Hornchurch F.C.: 2005 reformation

 The club was quickly reformed under the name AFC Hornchurch, and were placed in the Essex Senior League (three levels below the Conference South) by the Football Association on 19 May.
 In their first season they won the league, as well as the League Cup and the Gordon Brasted Memorial Trophy.
 Promoted to Division One North of the Isthmian League, the club won that division in 2006–07 to earn promotion to the Premier Division.
 In 2007–08 AFC Hornchurch finished fourth in the Premier Division, qualifying for the promotion play-offs, in which they were beaten 3–1 by AFC Wimbledon in the semi-finals.
 The 2008–09 saw the club finish sixth, missing out on the play-offs.
 They also reached the first round of the FA Cup, losing 1–0 at home to Peterborough United.
 Although they entered administration in May 2009, the club managed to survive.
 After a ninth-placed finish in 2009–10 and coming tenth in 2010–11, they were runners-up in 2011–12, qualifying for the play-offs.
 Following a 3–1 win over Bury Town in the semi-finals, they defeated Lowestoft Town 2–1 in the final, earning promotion to the Conference South.

 Their first season in the Conference South saw AFC Hornchurch finish 20th, resulting in relegation back to the Isthmian League Premier Division.
 The 2013–14 resulted in a fifth-placed finish and qualification for the promotion play-offs.
 In a repeat of the 2011 final, they faced Lowestoft Town following a 1–0 win over Kingstonian in the semi-finals.
 On this occasion, they lost 3–0 to the Suffolk club.
 The following season saw them finish 23rd out of 24 clubs in the Premier Division and relegation to Division One North.
 They finished fifth in 2015–16, again qualifying for the promotion play-offs.
 After beating Thurrock 2–0 in the semi-final, they were beaten 3–1 by Harlow Town.
 In 2016–17 a fourth-place finish led to another playoff campaign, with the club losing 1–0 to Thurrock in the semi-finals.

 AFC Hornchurch were champions of the renamed North Division in 2017–18, earning promotion back to the Premier Division.
 At the end of the following season they were renamed Hornchurch Football Club.
-In 2020–21 the club won the FA Trophy for the first time, defeating Hereford 3–1 in the final.
+In 2020–21 the club won the FA Trophy for the first time, defeating Hereford 3–1 in the final, becoming the first seventh tier club to win the competition.
+They finished the league season in fourth place, going on to beat Enfield Town 3–2 in the play-off semi-finals before losing the final 3–2 to Cheshunt.
+The club were Premier Division runners-up the 2022–23, again entering the play-offs.
+After beating Cray Wanderers 4–2 on penalties after a 3–3 draw in the semi-finals, they lost 1–0 to Aveley in the final.
+The following season the club Premier Division champions, earning promotion to the National League South.